amiel/amielmartin.com/source/_posts/2011-11-04-using-i18n-and-draper-to-render-database-attributes.markdown

 When my models have an attribute that matters to the code (like `Admin#role` or `User#status`), I like to store the value as a string that makes sense as an identifier.
 For example, `User#status` might be `'active'` or `'awaiting_approval'`.
 However, when it comes time to render the admin's role or the users status in the view, we want to show 'Awaiting approval' instead of 'awaiting_approval'.
 Another example of this sort of thing is the `#type` attribute for STI.

 Ok, this isn’t too hard, we can just use `#humanize`.
-But, here’s what happens:
+But, here’s what happens: <!--More-->

 ``` erb In some views
 # Show a user-friendly version of our identifier